- Automotive & Car Wreck Injuries

 In worst-case scenarios, if your loved one loses their life as the result of the accident, you can file a wrongful death claim to recover additional damages including the cost of funeral expenses.

 HOW WE PROTECT YOU AND YOUR RIGHTS AFTER A HOUSTON TRUCKING ACCIDENT

 The most important stage in any trucking accident case is the beginning, where the initial investigation is done.
 This is when we look at the evidence to determine how your accident happened and who is responsible.
 This includes gathering information from the accident and the truck involved, including reviewing the truck driver’s logbooks and the trucking company’s internal records, as well as electronic data from the truck’s onboard recorders, which are becoming standard in the industry.

 Truck collisions can be complicated as they often involve issues such as causation, multiple parties, and insurance disputes.
 And remember, trucking carriers and insurance companies will do everything in their power to try to keep from being held responsible.

-Remember, your right to recover compensation for your injuries may be lost forever if you wait too long to act.
-That’s why if you have suffered a serious injury as the result of a collision with a truck or if you have questions about truck accident law, contact us today to speak with a personal injury attorney in Houston.
+If you have suffered a serious injury as the result of a collision with a truck or if you have questions about truck accident law, contact us today to speak with a personal injury attorney in Houston.